andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 This commit[^3] mentions the original design was for a GUC query_id_squash_values, but that was removed in favor of making this the default behavior.

 ## Conclusion
-In this post, we looked at a problematic query pattern, giant `IN` lists.
+In this post, we looked at a problematic query pattern, big `IN` lists.
 You may have instances of this pattern in your codebase from direct means or from using some ORM methods.

 This type of query performs poorly for big lists of values, as they take more resources to parse, plan, and execute.
 There are fewer indexing options compared with an alternative structured as a join operation.
 Join queries provide two sets of table statistics from both tables being joined, that help with query planning.